TransUnion Completes Acquisition of Verisk Financial Services

 TransUnion completed its acquisition of Verisk Financial Services.
 Together, our combined capabilities will help us better serve customers through enhanced insights into customer behaviour.
 Read More.

-A detailed comprehensive survey of the cards, payments and consumer banking market in France, with expert commentary backed by extensive historic and forecast data.
+A comprehensive overview of France's cards, payments and consumer banking market, with clearsighted commentary backed by relevant data.

 TABLE OF CONTENTS

 Appendix I: Payments environment

 1: Demographic and economic indicators.

 3: Internet usage by population.